-CLASSICAL CON DITIONING OPERANT CONDITIONING 1.
-A change in stimulus elicits a particular response 1.
-Stimulus serves as a cue for a person to emit the response The strength and frequency of classically conditioned behaviours are determined mainly the frequency of eliciting stimulus.
+CLASSICAL CONDITIONING OPERANT CONDITIONING 1.
+A change in stimulus elicits a particular response Stimulus serves as a cue for a person to emit the response 2.
+The strength and frequency of classically conditioned behaviours are determined mainly the frequency of eliciting stimulus.
 The strength and frequency of operantly conditioned behaviours are determined mainly by the consequences.
-The stimulus serving as retime. eward is present every 3 3.
+3. The stimulus serving as reward is present every time.
 The reward is presented only if the organism gives the correct response.
+4. Responses are fixed to stimulus Responses are variable both in type and degree.

+CLASSICAL CONDITIONING

+(S) Stimulus The individual is stuck by a pin The individual is shocked by an electric current (R) Response Finches Jumps and Screams

+OPERANT CONDITIONING

+(R) (S)

+Response

+Works

-Responses are fixed to sti mulus Responses are variable both in type and degree.
-CLASSICAL COND TIONING (S) Stimulus The individual is stuck by a pi The individual is shocked by a (R) Response Finches Jumps and Screams (R) Response OPERANT CONDITIO ONING (S) Works The individual enters a library Works hard Adapted from: Fred Luthans " Stimulus is paid receives praise and promotion v Hill Inc., New Delhi (Seventh Edition) 1995 page 20 Characteristics Classical conditioning Operant conditioning Type of association Between two stimuli Between a response and its consequence State of the subject Passive Active Focus of Attention On what precedes response On what follows response Type of response typically involved Involuntary or reflexive response Voluntary response Bodily response typically involved Internal Responses: Emotional and glandular reactions External Responses: Muscular and skeletal movement and verbal responses.
-Range of Responses Relatively simple Simple to highly complex Responses learned Emotional Reactions: fear, Goal-oriented responses
+The individual enters a library Stimulus

+Works hard is paid receives praise and promotion

+Adapted from: Fred Luthans "Organizational Behaviour" McGraw Hill Inc., New Delhi (Seventh Edition) 1995 page 200

+Characteristics Classical conditioning Operant conditioning Type of association Between two stimuli Between a response and its consequence State of the subject Passive Active Focus of Attention On what precedes response On what follows response Type of response typically involved Involuntary or reflexive response Voluntary response Bodily response typically involved Internal Responses: Emotional and glandular reactions External Responses: Muscular and skeletal movement and verbal responses.
+Range of Responses Relatively simple Simple to highly complex Responses learned Emotional Reactions: fear, likes, dislikes Goal-oriented responses

-2.3.3 Social Learning
+Notes 2.3.3 Social Learning